Deadlifts and squats are effective exercises for gaining lower body strength.

 If you’re experiencing knee pain from squats, you may want to check your form and make sure you’re performing squats correctly.

 Ensure you’re pushing your glutes back instead of down.
 Allow your knees to push out as you bend instead of pushing them in front of you.
+You can also loop a resistance band above your knees for resistance — often having something to push into reminds you to fire your glutes.

 Which is better for people with lower back pain or injuries?